cbeck88/ver-stub-rs/README.md

 even if you put `#[used]` on a section, because linker optimizations tend to be very aggressive.)
 This would be fine except that the `objcopy --update-section` command will fail if the section doesn't exist when `objcopy` runs.

-The `ver-stub-build` crate uses `readobj` to get the section and it's size, and does the right thing if it doesn't exist, so you won't notice this with the first two methods.
+The `ver-stub-build` crate and the `ver-stub-tool` use `readobj` to get the section and it's size before calling objcopy, and do the right thing if it doesn't exist, so you won't notice this with the first two methods.
-If you are using `cargo objcopy`, however, `objcopy` will fail with an error if this happens.
+If you are using `cargo objcopy` directly, however, `objcopy` will fail with an error if this happens.
 The simplest fix is to actually invoke a `ver-stub` function somewhere in `main.rs`.

 ### will you support all the data that `vergen` does?